 To explore nature, both indoors and outdoors, head to the Great Plains Nature Center.
 Learn about animal and plant life native to Kansas inside the nature center and experience the great outdoors along the many paths of the Chisholm Creek Trail.

 Step back in time to the days when Wichita was a booming cattle town.
 At Old Cowtown Museum, walk the streets and experience life in the 1860s and watch blacksmiths at work or witness a gunfight right outside a local saloon.

 Bring your family and friends to spend a day splashing, soaking, sliding and sunning yourself at Rock River Rapids, a full-service water park just south of Wichita.
 The park features six water slides, a lap pool as well as an area with diving boards, a 600-foot lazy river, a zero-depth pool, play structures, aqua climbing walls and a treehouse-themed spray-ground.

 Sedgwick County Zoo houses more than 3,000 animals and 400 species in its 215-acre outdoor environment.
 See exotic creatures from all over the world including red pandas, rare okapis and an impressive number of apes.

 Splash Aqua Park is located on a 27-acre lake and features inflatable slides, runways, jumping bags, trampolines and extreme fun.
-But hurry in, this water park closes for the season at the end of September.

 For even more animal interactions, take the family and head just west of Wichita to Tanganyika Wildlife Park.
 Sign up for 10 different animal experiences and get the rare opportunity to feed creatures like lemurs, giraffes, okapi and pygmy rhinos.
 Plus, check out their various early-bird and behind-the-scenes tours.